Overview

 Eligibility and Application

 Qualified applicants should have completed an ACGME or Royal College of Physicians and Surgeons of Canada-accredited otolaryngology residency and be board eligible or board certified by the American Board of Otolaryngology.
-A Georgia medical license is required.
+A Georgia medical training license is required.

 To apply, please submit the ASPO universal fellowship application, including your CV, personal statement and three letters of recommendation.